davecoll3/kokochen/TESTING.md

   * Expected
     * The heading and text on the contact me section should be black with a white background and sit directly under the navbar.
-    * The contact form should consist of a three text boxes (Name, Email & Project Description) and a submit/send button.
-The background image should provide sufficent contrast and not interfere with the visibility of the heading and form elements.
+    * The contact form should consist of three text boxes (Name, Email & Project Description) and a submit/send button.
+The background image should provide sufficient contrast and not interfere with the visibility of the heading and form elements.
-    * All text boxes should contain placeholder text stating what their content should be and provide feedback if a submission attempt is made by a user who has not entered text in all three; the email box should only accept sublissions containg the '@' symbol.
+    * All text boxes should contain placeholder text stating what their content should be and provide feedback if a submission attempt is made by a user who has not entered text in all three; the email box should only accept submissions containing the '@' symbol.
     * All content should be horizontally aligned to the center of the page and be reactive to various devices and screen sizes.
     * On laptops and desktops, the user should be provided with feedback when hovering over the submit/send button as the color changes to a darker shade of grey.

   * Testing
     * The contact me section was tested for responsiveness on various screen sizes and devices using Chrome DevTools.
-    * Attemps were made to submit an incomplete and partially complete forms, as well as submissions that did not contain a '@' symbol in the email field, to verify that the form would only accept a completed form with the relevant fields completed correctly.
+    * Attempts were made to submit incomplete and partially complete forms, as well as submissions that did not contain a '@' symbol in the email field, to verify that the form would only accept a completed form with the relevant fields completed correctly.
     * It was also verified that the submit/send button changed color by hovering over it with the cursor.
     * The background was checked in both portrait and landscape orientations on mobile devices to ensure that it did not interfere with the visibility of the heading and form elements.
       <details><summary>Contact Me Section</summary>